ItsukiKigoshi/hono-auth/README.md

-# Example Mana Repo Full Stack App to enable Magic Link + Paakey Login with Better Auth, Hono and Vite + React.
+# Example Mana Repo Full Stack App to enable Magic Link + Passkey Login with Better Auth, Hono and Vite + React.
-However, since I deployed to Cloudflare Pages and Cloudflare Workers separately, the URL of backend and frontend differ, hence the browser did not allow me to login (perhaps because of the limitation of cross-site cookie movement; Backend->Frontend).
+However, since I deployed to Cloudflare Pages and Cloudflare Workers separately, the URL of backend and frontend differ, hence the browser did not allow me to login (perhaps because of the limitation of cross-site cookie movement; Backend->Frontend). かなぴ

 これまた1つの実験.